linux4life798/xmpptools/README.md

 ```
 # Dev Notes

-Future work will pull in more functionality from command line xml parsers.
+Future work may include integrating more xml parsing functionality.

+Pull requests are MORE than welcome.
+There are still so many XMPP functions and extensions to include.